UniversalDevicesInc/udi_python_interface/API.md

 the list of nodes from Polyglot with your custom classes.
 But this can fail if your custom class needs additional parameters when creating the class object.
 Your node server should call addNode() to make sure the objects on this list are your custom class objects.
+Note that the behavior is undefined if you try to modify the list while iterating it.

 __getNode(address)__ Returns a single node.